 Week 1's play project was about the Big Bad Wolf.
 The Bog Babies wrote to us to tell us that they thought that maybe the Big Bad Wolf wasn't so bad after all and that he needed our help to stop him being so huffy and puffy.
 We read 'The Big Bad Wolf is Good' by Simon Puttock and discovered that Mr Wolf just wanted to be our friend!
 The Wrens and Robins leapt into action!
 They were challenged to build a warning device to help us know when he comes into the playground.
-Some devices had lasers, some had warning lights, some had dials on with arrows which turn to a picture of a wolf when he comes into the playground.
+Some devices had lasers, some had warning lights, some had dials and arrows.
 So much imagination!
 The children invented a new brand of perfume that we could give to Mr Wolf so we could smell him better.
-They made their perfume in the messy play area and then wrote labels for their bottles using the initial sounds of their ingredient.
-The children enjoyed making pinwheel windmills for him to huff and puff and they drew food for his tea in a 1,2,3 step pattern to link into our Maths.
+They made their perfume in the messy play area.
+The children enjoyed making pinwheel windmills for him to huff and puff and they drew food for his tea in a 1,2,3, 4 step pattern to link into our Maths.
 Mr Wolf thanked them for everything that they had done to make him feel better!